Pacific Razor Clams with Spaghetti

 Tips for the Perfect Razor Clams with Spaghetti

-- Fresh is best: Use fresh clams within a day or two of digging or purchasing for the best flavor and texture, or freeze them.
+- Fresh is best: Use fresh clams within a day or two of digging or purchasing for the best flavor and texture.
+They also can be frozen.
 Be sure to clean them up and freeze.
 Then thaw overnight in the refrigerator before cutting into bite-sized pieces to stir into this dish.

 - Use high-quality olive oil and wine: These simple ingredients really shine in this dish, so choose your favorites!